canalplus/rx-player/doc/api/Tools/TextTrackRenderer.md

 const videoElement = document.querySelector("video");

 // get HTML element in which the text track will be displayed
-// Should generally be on top of the video, with the same size than it (but can
+// Should generally be on top of the video, with the same size as it (but can
 // also be in any shape, corresponding to your UI needs). const textTrackElement = document.querySelector(".text-track-container");